sciencemediacenter/DataCollection/README.md

 ## Licence <a name = "licence"></a>

 The datasets in this repository may be subject to different licenses.
-Please refer to the "License" section in the respective dataset overview page.
+Please refer to the "Licence" section in the respective dataset overview page.